zhihailiu/acs7-first-try/README.md

 # Alfresco ACS7 with SDK 4.2

 This is an ACS7 project for Alfresco SDK 4.2.
+This can run and test a stacks of docker containers for ACS7 with custom module/third party jars, custom event hander and T-Engine.

 Review/update docker-compose.yml first.